mvolkmann/blog/src/prolog.md

 Rules are written as a head and a body separated by the "if" operator `:-` and terminated by a period.
 They states that the head holds if all the goals in the body hold.
-Rules do not return a value like functions in other programming languages.
+Rules do not return a value like functions in other programming languages, but they can set the values of variables provided as arguments.

 The head is a functor name followed by an argument list that is surrounded by parentheses.